 Following on from the Auckland Street Art post, I walked around the K’ Road area with a 2015 All Fresco Public Art Festival* map in hand.
 I couldn’t find all 10 new works and I think a couple may have been painted over, or I was looking in the wrong place.
 Here’s five I did find:

-This striking portrait by Owen Dippie is on the side of an apartment building on Canada Street (at the top of Upper Queen Street).
+The striking portrait by Owen Dippie is on the side of an apartment building on Canada Street (at the top of Upper Queen Street).
 You can see ‘Hine’ from the motorway, beats looking at the traffic that’s for sure.
-(Number 6 on the map).… Read the rest
+(Number … Read the rest

 New Zealand’s first cat cafe – The Cat Lounge, opened in Glenfield, Auckland in early November.
 I went along last week for a look see.
 I stepped into a smart black and white cafe with a big Thank You wall acknowledging all those who contributed to The Cat Lounge via crowd funding platform Kickstarter.